Diocletian’s Dream Destination

 A visit to Croatia is always intertwined with distinctive food and drink, so we wrapped up our time in Split overlooking the city’s poshest marina, indulging momentary imaginings of joining the rich and famous yacht culture.
 On the outdoor terrace of Zrno Soli Restaurant with sweeping views of hundreds of sailing and motor yachts, we indulged in delicious seafood soup and sample platters of seafood starters.
 Looking over to the historic Split waterfront beyond, we were once again in awe of the variety of seafood caught fresh daily for millennia in the narrow Adriatic Sea.

-In addition, we recommend a feature article about active travel for seniors in Croatia and Slovenia from our Travel Article Library collection.
-Also from the collection, please check out a feature article about a nine-day gulet cruise adventure visiting several southern Adriatic islands including Korcula, Hvar, Vis and Brač.
+In addition, we recommend in our Travel Article Library collection a richly-illustrated feature article about a 7-day small ship cruise out of Split that explores the northern half of Croatia’s coastline and islands.
+Also in the collection is a heavily-browsed land-based tour feature about active travel for seniors in Croatia and Slovenia and one more feature article about a nine-day gulet cruise adventure visiting several southern Adriatic islands including Korcula, Hvar, Vis and Brač, all south of Split.

 Alison Gardner is a travel journalist, magazine editor, guidebook author, and consultant.
 She specializes in researching vacations throughout the world, suitable for people over 50 and for women of all ages.
 She is also the publisher and editor of Travel with a Challenge Web magazine, www.travelwithachallenge.com.